c-blake/lc/IDEAS.md

   The impl can maybe just be to unwind the cf.need system and ensure that a usable but "empty" default always exists.

-Replace fork/exec driven program extending with C calls to `dlopen()`d .so Can maybe distribute some lib for VC-status kinding/indirect deps on VC libs.
+Can maybe distribute some lib for VC-status kinding/indirect deps on VC libs.

 FORMATTING